cguttweb/nuxt-portfolio-blog/content/posts/css-selectors.md

 These are added to a selector that allows styling of a specific part of the selected element(s) and there are few that are available some of which I've never used but probably the most common are:

 - `::first-line` - style the first line of a paragraph
-- `::first-letter` - targets the first letter e.g.in a newsletter style
+- `::first-letter` - targets the first letter e.g.in a newspaper style
 - `::before` - the first child of the selected element often used with content for UI improvements
-- `::after` - the last child of the selected element
+- `::after` - as above but the last child of the selected element

 ```css
 .intro::first-letter {